GHIELMETTI DIGITAL/ANALOGUE PATCH PANELS

 Certain models are available with electroluminescent strip front panel illumination.
 A special 230V AC power supply is included with each panel.
 These models are denoted by ‘Light’ in the part code.

 3-pole normalling plugs are available in a variety of colours to assist identification.
 2-pole normalling plus are also available for the purpose of normalling both signal legs but NOT the cable screen, e.g. for use in fault-finding.
 Locking normalling plugs are also available to deny access to the upper input connection for use where high signal integrity is necessary e.g. digital audio/data.
 Patchcords are available in mono (single channel) or stereo (paired channel) types.
 Patchcord plugs are also available (not compatible with CSF 48 way panels).
-Lacing bars and designation strips are fitted as standard on most series, but the Blueline series is available with or without designation strips and a 1U sized lacing bar (bar available seperately).
+Lacing bars and designation strips are fitted as standard on most series, but the Blueline series is available with or without designation strips and a 1U sized lacing bar (bar available separately).

 To make it more approachable to those people only familiar with conventional jackfield terminology, the table below gives some guidance.
 Note that the term “1 row” has been used to indicate a panel with vertical pairs of sockets, which can be normalled by insertion of the normalling plug in the lower row.